ravenuriell/MOD4REVISION/README.md

 - **Minting**: Only the contract owner can mint new tokens.
 - **Transferring**: Standard ERC20 token transfer functionality.
-- **Redeeming**: Players can redeem tokens for items in the in-game store.
-And added functionality where it keeps track of the items being sent.
+- **Redeeming**: Players can redeem tokens for items in the in-game store, -users can now see the items they have redeemed.-
 - **Burning**: Anyone can burn their own tokens.
 - **getPlayerItems:** Allows you to see a specific accounts items.
 - **confirmItemDelivery:** Allows you to see if a specific account has a specific item.